 Agile Helps Enterprises Be Less Bad at Software

 I remember when I first heard of agile methods.
-The year was 2005, and I was earning my master's degree in computer science via night school.
+The year was 2005, and I was earning my controller's degree in computer science via night school.
 I signed up for a class called Software Engineering I (and then, later, Software Engineering II).
 In this class, we studied these upstart methodologies, including XP.
 Agile was a breath of fresh air to me during the 2000s.
 And that was because I worked for medium-to-large sized companies who didn't know how to develop software in shorter increments than six months or two years.
 In this world, project managers in khakis and ties waved Gantt charts and reigned supreme.
 Software construction proceeded a lot like building construction:

 Spend four months planning a year-long project and doing a lot of loafing around.